PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

 !!!
 Tip

-    Being able to find assessment information easily is very important to students; we have significant feedback that they highly value consistency and clear organisation in how assessment details are presented in this section.
+    Students tell us that and well organised assessment information is extremely helpful to them, so a clear assessment section can be very effective to support their learning.

 === "Update after rollover"